yunyaogu/yunyaogu.github.io/README.md

 #HaveSomeSelfAwarenesses #YourInsecuritesLookLikeAJoke

 # Continuous improvement is hard, while performative innovation photographs beautifully.
 And corporations love a good photo.
 Noted.
-# MIND your mole or wart and shave your hairy ass
+# MEET my alter ego Yuvani who ascends from moles and hustles on XHS.
-# We're all unfortunate without Guadalupe's mercy.
+# UNSHAKABLE communication confidence starts from practices.
 # Do more ching chung copywriting and fuss with your puss - for your gynecology treatment bill & corporate DEI strategy budget
 ---
 # Chant for RISD - The "Cummer" & Cunts